 Although gravitating back to this stable comfortable zone is easy, the simple matter remains, doing this will not lead to a better version of us which is really what we all wish for – personal evolution and certainly not sabotage of this.

 So, what to do; defeated but still content within the comfort zone, is this the correct way?
 I don’t think so.
 To trick your mind out of this state of limbo is to understand how it works.

 The first steps to successful new projects in our life are to simply ask the following questions:

 - Why do I want it?

 - What would I need to do/lose to achieve it?

 Simple enough but realising it can be a different story, so why?
 Our mind is routinely mechanical with its own defence mechanisms designated to protect the very reality that it has created.

-When you create a habit, your mind will exercise this habit to continue happening as regular as you have programmed it to occur.
-The moment you attempt to overwrite this habit with another one, your mind will immediately resist changing this comfortable routine, this comfortable zone.
+When you create a habit, your mind will exercise this habit to continue happening as regularly as you have programmed it to occur.
+The moment you attempt to overwrite this habit with another one, your mind will immediately resist changing this comfortable routine, this comfort zone.

 Your comfort zone can be under attack